CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Options for Communications to Users

-Migrations have business impact but good communication with your userbase make minimize the impact.
+Migrations have business impact but good communication with your user base can minimize the impact.

-CloudM Migrate can send an email to the users when their migration is completed but you'll want to prepare your userbase before your migration cutover.
+CloudM Migrate can send an email to the users when their migration is completed but you'll want to prepare your user base before your migration cutover.

 We also recommend preparing your support team for questions on new mail clients and where their data is located after cutover.